SkunkworksAI/hydra-moe/README.md

 - Role-Playing

 ## Datasets
-Skunkworks community is collecting, consolidating and standardizing high quality public and private Instruct data sources to craft a unified source of data for our MoE initiative and any open-source project.
+The Skunkworks community is collecting, consolidating and standardizing high quality public and private Instruct data sources to craft a unified source of data for our MoE initiative and any open-source project.
 The collective size of the datasets exceeds 90 separate sources covering all domains listed above.

 We are collaborating with several academic and open source groups (including <a href="https://twitter.com/alignment_lab" target="_blank">Alignment Lab</a> and members of Nous) to expand datasets further.
 We are also crafting new instruct datasets from high quality raw data sources.